 But when managed incorrectly it’s a lost opportunity.

 We help a number of our government clients manage their digital channels.
-Here’s five steps that will help you manage your social media successfully and add value to your digital community.
+Here are five steps that will help you manage your social media successfully and add value to your digital community.

 1. Determine your ideal outcomes